LLMs as verification oracles for Solidity

 Unlike SolCMC, Certora decouples the specification of the properties from the contract code, providing a domain-specific language (CVL) for specs.
 A CVL spec defines constraints on the execution of a contract, and assertions that must be true in all states satisfying the given constraints.
 Certora compiles the Solidity contract and the CVL spec into a logical formula, and relies on SMT solvers to determine if the spec is satisfied in all contract states.

-Both tools address the state explosion problem inherent in symbolic verification by approximating the Solidity semantics (\eg, both of them abstract from gas costs).
+Both tools make some approximations of the Solidity semantics (\eg, both of them abstract from gas costs) to make verification more practical.
 These approximations, however, may yield false negatives (\eg, a property holds but the tool classifies it as violated), or false positives (the property is violated, but the tool reports it as satisfied).
 Assessing the reliability of a classification then requires a deep expertise on both the Solidity semantics and the specific approximations made by the tool, which in practice leads to a costly, iterative process of refining the specifications.